 Who this is for

-The Double Take makes the most sense for buyers who want:
+The Double Take makes the most sense if you want:

 - a current Primos electronic predator caller with more features than Dogg Catcher 2